EB-2 Visa: Key Takeaways

-An EB-2 visa is an employment-based visa category designed for individuals who have advanced degrees or show exceptional ability or skill in their profession.
+An EB-2 visa is an employment-based visa designed for individuals who have advanced degrees or show exceptional ability or skill in their profession.

-An EB-2 visa aims to attract highly skilled and talented people around the world to contribute to the U.S. economy and workforce.
+It aims to attract highly skilled and talented people around the world to contribute to the U.S. economy and workforce.

 An EB-2 visa provides multiple benefits to its holders, including: